Berdir/user_relationships/user_relationships_api/README.txt

 Developers
 ------------
-There are a number of API functions and two hooks.
+There are a number of API functions and corresponding hooks.
+The hooks are documented in user_relationships_api.api.php.
 The API functions are all defined in user_relationships_api.api.inc.
 I've provded a list below for quick lookup, but you'll need to see the documentation in that file for a deeper explanaition.

   Functions